RajkrishnaRana/ElectroReadCare/README.md

 <!-- Hey Bro -->

-# ElectroReadCare Helps to Read Electric Meter
+# ElectroReadCare App Helps to Read Electric Meter

 # This is Rajkrishna's Branch